HOOLIGANISM

 2016 82nd Annual St. Joseph’s College Colombo vs St. Peter’s College Colombo, Schools Cricket Big Match at Colombo Oval

-Regular crowd invasions on to the playing field during the 2nd day of the match and repeated interruptions to play caused delays.
-When umpires called off the game owing to bad light St. Peter’s College chasing 66 runs to win in 12 overs were left stranded at 59 for four wickets in the tenth over.
+Regular crowd invasions onto the playing field during the 2nd day of the match and repeated interruptions to play caused delays.
+When umpires called off the game owing to bad light St. Peter’s College chasing 66 runs to win in 12 overs was left stranded at 59 for four wickets in the tenth over.

 (The Rector of St. Joseph’s College awarded the match to St. Peter’s College during the post-match award presentation)